Players criticize field at Super Bowl LVII, saying was 'like playing in water park' - KESQ

 Three-time Super Bowl-winning offensive lineman Mark Schlereth called the field “absolute trash” on Twitter and said the NFL should be “absolutely embarrassed.”

-CNN reached out to the NFL and State Farm Stadium for comment but had not received a response by the time of publication.
+CNN reached out to the State Farm Stadium for comment but had not received a response by the time of publication.

+An NFL spokesperson said in a statement to CNN: “The State Farm Stadium field surface met the required standards for the maintenance of natural surfaces, as per NFL policy.
+The natural grass surface was tested throughout Super Bowl week and was in compliance with all mandatory NFL practices.”

 According to ESPN, the field at State Farm Stadium is made of a specific blend of two types of Bermuda grasses and rye grass called Tahoma 31.
 It is the same turf used on many golf courses across the world.